kieran-gray/fern-labour/labour_service/README.md

 A FastAPI-based backend service for tracking labour-related data, built as a first attempt to use Domain-Driven Design principles and clean architecture.

+## Setup

+To install the necessary dependencies, run the command:
+`make deps`

+Test that all of the dependencies have been install correctly by running the tests with the command:
+`make test`

 ## Features

 - REST API built with FastAPI